edvb/catium.vim/README.md

 # catium.vim

 How come there is [nyan-mode](https://github.com/TeMPOraL/nyan-mode) for Emacs, and yet nothing similar for Vim?
 Well fear no longer!
-Introduction catium.vim!
+Introducing catium.vim!

 ## Screenshots